lidlid/slate/source/index.html.md

 The Sodyo API provides the mechanism to interact with the Sodyo solution directly from a customer system.

 ## Overview
 The Sodyo APIs enable developers to create, read, update and delete (CRUD) content and campaigns with Sodyo's Portal.
-Previously, these operations were only available via the Portal user interface (UI), however, there are cases that a customer will want to automate the creation of content items and campaigns, via code, to tightly integrate Sodyo with customer internal workflows and systems.
+These operations are available via the Portal user interface (UI), however, there are cases that a customer will want to automate the creation of content items and campaigns, via code, to tightly integrate Sodyo with customer internal workflows and systems.

-Version 1.0 of the Sodyo API enables full campaign management and full content management for content of type “immediate action”. <br>

-<aside class="notice">Content type of “Sodyo Ad” is not supported in the API at this time.</aside>

 ## API Access
 The Sodyo administrator must enable API support for a project to allow interacting with the Sodyo system.
 If the API is not enabled in your project, please feel free to contact us and [request API access](mailto:portalsupport@sodyo.com).

 ## Supported Functionality
-The Sodyo API provides the ability to perform content and campaign related operations.
+Version 1.0 of the Sodyo API provides the ability to perform full content and campaign management for content of type “immediate action”. <br>

-<aside class="notice">All content & campaign operations are available for immediate actions only.
-Referencing content / campaigns of type SODYO AD via the API will return an error <code>404-Not Found</code></aside>

 The main functionality provided as part of the Sodyo API v1.0 includes: